Theta terms and asymptotic behavior of gauge potentials in (3+1) dimensions: Physical consequences of Abelian theta terms?

 We can reach a similar conclusion via a slightly different argument: consider any configuration that can be expressed in terms of a sum of waveforms: $A \sim \sum_i f_i( \hat{k}_i \cdot x - t ) g_i (x_\perp)$, where $\hat{k}_i$ is the direction of propagation, $x_\perp$ are the perpendicular coordinates, and the $f_i$ and $g_i$ are assumed to be localized.
 Since photons do not interact classically, these waveforms propagate undisturbed and become widely separated at early and late times.
 The magnetic helicity, which is the integral over all space of $~\epsilon^{ijk} \, A_i \partial_j A_k~$, decomposes into integrals over widely separated regions, each of which yields the same result at early and late times due to the form of the functions $f_i$ and $g_i$.
 The same is true if we consider wavepackets which pass through a static background field.
 Thus, it seems quite challenging to produce, in a real experiment, an effect which is sensitive to theta.

 In what follows we describe specific gauge configurations whose quantum interference does depend on theta.
 These configurations are necessarily non-perturbative, with potentials that fall off only as $1/r$ in some non-zero solid angle.
-They presumably only lead to exponentially small effects in QED, although their existence is evidence that the theta angle does have physical consequences.
+They are not ``realistic'' configurations that can be produced in the laboratory, and they presumably only lead to exponentially small effects in QED.
+Nevertheless their existence is evidence that the theta angle does have physical consequences.